DIY Wedding Hacks to Save Money and Stress

 Desserts play a big role in celebrations.
 If you or a family member enjoys baking, consider making your wedding desserts from scratch.
 Whether it’s cupcakes, cookies, or a wedding cake, homemade treats can provide a charming touch to your day.
 Plus, they are likely to be cheaper than ordering from a bakery.

 Create a dessert plan that fits your skills.
 For example, you can bake items in advance and freeze them, or set up a dessert bar where guests can decorate their own treats.
-This interactive setup not only adds fun but also keeps costs down.
+This interactive setup adds fun and keeps costs down.

-To make sure everything runs smoothly, make a clear plan outlining who is responsible for what.
+To make sure everything runs smoothly, outline who is responsible for what.
 Having family members pitch in can help avoid chaos among multiple bakers.

 Utilizing a Friend as Your Officiant

-While this option is great for personalizing your ceremony, ensure that your friend is confident in their public speaking abilities and knows the legal requirements.
+While this option personalizes your ceremony, ensure that your friend is confident in their public speaking abilities and knows the legal requirements.
 Supporting them with a simple script can ease any nerves they may have.

 The No-Go DIYs: Caterers, DJs, and Bartending